Dr Adél Pásztor

 - Introduction to Sociology (UG - 2002/3 & 2003/4 – Corvinus University Budapest)

 - Pásztor A. Destination unknown?
 Study choices and graduate destinations of Hungarian youth in Slovakia.
-European Journal of Education 2017.
-In Press.
+European Journal of Education 2017, epub ahead of print.

 - Pásztor A. Careers on the move: International doctoral students at an elite British university.
 Population, Space and Place 2015, 21(8), 832-842.